kmzbrnoI/hJOPserver/README.md

 like [JOP](https://cs.wikipedia.org/wiki/Jednotné_obslužné_pracoviště) system
 does on the real railroad in the Czech Republic.

-The whole hJOP project targets mainly on czech users, so the whole GUI and some parts of the source codes are in czech language.
+The whole hJOP project targets mainly on czech users, so the whole GUI is in czech language.

 ## Development